frebib/year-4-notes/crypto/notes.md

 ### Integrity of messages
-**Goal:** Ensure change of message by attacker can be detected **Definition:** Cryptographic hash functions are functions from bitstrings of almost any length to a bitstring of a small, fixed length
+**Goal:** Ensure change of message by attacker can be detected **Definition:** Cryptographic hash functions are functions from bitstrings of almost any length to a bitstring of a small, fixed length such that:
   - Easy to compute
-  - One-way (hard to invert
+  - One-way (hard to invert)
   - Collision-resistant.
 Infeasible to find two files with the same hash

 #### Collision-resistance
+- Output space much smaller than input space.
+There are many collisions!
+- Should be computationally hard to find a single collision
+- If a collision is found, the hash function is considered broken
 - Changing one bit of input should "completely change" the output
   - e.g. typically half of output bits are changed

 #### One-way vs collision-resistant
 **One-way:** given y, infeasible to find x such that h(x) = y